RIS-Synergy/Import-Tool/README.md

 The CRIS is the Current Research Information System that is used by the research institution to manage research projects.

-**Backend**:
-The backend is the Node.js server that serves the frontend and the API.

-**Frontend**:
-The frontend is the Nuxt.js application that is served by the backend.

-**Database**:
-The database is a PostgreSQL database that is used by the backend to store data.

 **Funding Agency**:
 The funding agency is the organization that provides the funding for the project.